pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - `Sync bank items`: toggle to sync bank items.
 - `Max bank items`: the maximum amount of bank items with an upper limit set by the plugin.
 - `Sync combat statistics`: toggle to sync combat statistics.
+- `Track magic spells`: Enable tracking of freezes, entangles, blood spells and splashes.
+- `Track damage by others`: Enable tracking of hitsplats of other players.
 - `Max combat fights`: the maximum amount of fights tracked with an upper limit set by the plugin.
 - `Sync skill levels`: toggle to sync (boosted) skills.
 - `Virtual levels enabled`: when enabled the maximum level shown based on experience is 126 instead of 99.